LA Business Facts

-With its unique cultural identity, an affordable cost of living and a recent economic transformation that led Forbes to rank it as “America’s New Frontier for Business,” the Bayou State of Louisiana is an attractive environment for entrepreneurs and working professionals.
-Louisiana was also ranked among the Top Five States for Business by Area Development Magazine as recently as December 2017.
+With its unique cultural identity, affordable cost of living, and a recent economic transformation that led Forbes to rank it as “America’s New Frontier for Business,” the Bayou State of Louisiana is an attractive environment for entrepreneurs and working professionals.
+Louisiana was also ranked #8 for Business by Area Development Magazine as recently as December 2019.

 Major Companies in Louisiana

-Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (you can always change it later but the less times you have to do that the better).
+Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name.
+It’s worth your time to select a name that can grow with your business and is unique from other names.
 In Step 3 we’ll show you how to search for the name in Louisiana, but we highly recommend you do the following before searching Louisiana state databases: